studiopress/genesis-simple-hooks/readme.txt

 * Fixed display issues in the admin screen
 * Added new hooks to the defaults array
 * Whitespace, standards, and documentation

+= 1.8.0 =
+* Increased requirement to Genesis 1.8.0.
+* Switched over to the Genesis 1.8 admin menu class to build admin menu.